tinymce/tinymce-docs/_includes/auth/private-public-key-pairs-for-tiny-cloud-services.md

 ### Generate a key pair using the {{site.accountpage}} JWT Keys page

-The [{{site.accountpage}} - JWT Keys]({{site.accountpageurl}}/jwt/) page provides a private/public key generator.
+The [{{site.accountpage}} - JWT Keys]({{site.accountpageurl}}/jwt/) page provides a private/public key generator, providing a quick and secure way of generating the required keys.
 This generator will store a copy of the _public_ key, and provide a downloadable file for both the public and private keys. {{site.companyname}} does not store the _private_ key and the key pair cannot be retrieved later.

 ### Generate a key pair locally